gofynd/fdk-client-kotlin/documentation/application/CONFIGURATION.md

-Use this API to get a list of languages supported in the application.
+Use this API to get a list of languages supported in the application

 *Returned Response:*